-From time to time we get tired of being in touch with reality, analyzing, estimating and making decisions based on well-founded reasoning.
+From time to time we get tired of being in touch with reality, of analyzing, estimating and making decisions based on well-founded reasoning.
 Or sometimes, some of us never do it and we don’t even like it.
 It exhausts us.
-Sometimes we believe that our intuition and feeling are the best indicators that lead us in the right direction.
+We tend to believe that our intuition and feeling are the best indicators that lead us in the right direction.
 We are excited about this idea and we like to live in the imaginary, in the magical world.
-Children do this most often, because their cognitive system is still underdeveloped and what works is magical thinking.
-It is not for nothing that it is said that a dream without a plan remains just a dream.
+Children do this most often, because their cognitive system is still underdeveloped and what works in their case is the magical thinking.

 A plan helps us to have a landmark.
-At the same time, it helps us to see what we set out to do, to prioritize and say “No” to other tasks, requests, opportunities perhaps, but to avoid crowding ourselves with all kinds of actions and duties that we ourselves accept.
+At the same time, it helps us to see what we plan to do, to prioritize and say “No” to other tasks, requests, opportunities perhaps, but to avoid crowding ourselves with all other kinds of actions and duties.
 It is perhaps the hardest thing we have to do – to keep our focus, our direction and to say “No”, to set some limits.
 It will obviously involve giving up a lot, but we will know that at the same time we are following our path, that we are taking steps towards our dream that is now gaining momentum.